rudimk/neu-berliner/README.md

 We'll have updated docs available soon.
 If you like it and want to contribute, fork the repo, hack away, submit pull requests!

-PS - Berliner shipped with minifed Coffeescript.
-I've not minifed the codebase, so that it's easier to read the source.
-I'll ship a separate minifed version of the code within the repo soon.

 ## License